CGREGG001/Visit-Scotland/README.md

 ---

+## 🛠️ CSS Automation

+All CSS files in this project are automatically organized and optimized whenever a change is made.
+This automation ensures a clean, minified, and production-ready `main.min.css` file — without any manual intervention.

+The tools used include:

+- **PostCSS** – to transform and minify the final CSS
+- **Chokidar** – to watch CSS files and trigger the build process automatically
+- **System Notifications** – to inform the user when the build completes successfully

+> ⚠️ To learn more about CSS automation: [View the CSS documentation](documentation/css-build-process.md)

+---

 ## Learning Objectives
-- Structure a multi-page website using HTML and CSS.
+- Structure a multipage website using HTML and CSS.
 - Integrate multimedia elements (images, videos, audio).
 - Design a responsive layout for better accessibility.
 - Configure a web server to handle requests, security, and redirects.